 Google the term “money laundering” to see the latest spotlights on this crime, particularly in banking, politics and the online marketplace, and you’ll understand the demand for anti-money laundering jobs.

 Money laundering, according to the U.S. Department of the Treasury, is the process of making illegally gained proceeds appear legal.
 The United Nations Office on Drugs and Crime estimates that as much as $2 trillion in assets are money-laundered every year.

 Typically, it involves three steps: placement, layering and integration.
 First, the illegitimate funds are furtively introduced into the legitimate financial system.
 Then, the money is moved around to create confusion, sometimes by wiring or transferring through numerous accounts.
 Finally, it is integrated into the financial system through additional transactions until the “dirty money” appears “clean.”

 If you’re interested in anti-money laundering jobs — or hiring for this AML specialty — keep reading for these questions to be answered: What’s the salary range projection for financial crime fighters?
 Are there recommended anti-money laundering certifications or training?
 What technical expertise does it take to work in this field?

 Job hunting?
 Check out our open anti-money laundering jobs now.

 Salary trends for anti-money laundering jobs

-The midpoint starting salary for anti-money laundering specialists working in financial services is projected to be $79,000 in 2018, according to Robert Half's latest Salary Guide for Accounting and Finance.
+The midpoint starting salary for anti-money laundering specialists working in financial services is projected to be $81,750 in 2019, according to the 2019 Robert Half Salary Guide for Accounting and Finance Professionals.

 Special training and certification